relic-se/PicoSynth_Sandbox-hardware/README.rst

 Software
 --------

-CircuitPython Library
+CircuitPython Firmware
 ~~~~~~~~~~~~~~~~~~~~~

-The pico_synth_sandbox is designed for use with CircuitPython and synthio.
-A specialized library with hardware abstraction and a multitude of additional features for embedded audio synthesis is available in the `pico_synth_sandbox <https://github.com/dcooperdalrymple/pico_synth_sandbox>`_ repository.
-Library documentation and other resources are available on `Read the Docs <https://pico-synth-sandbox.readthedocs.io/>`_.
+The PicoSynth Sandbox is designed for use with CircuitPython and synthio.
+Dedicated firmware is available in the `PicoSynth_Sandbox <https://github.com/dcooperdalrymple/PicoSynth_Sandbox>`_ repository.
+Guides, library documentation and other resources are available on the `PicoSynth Sandbox website <https://pico-synth-sandbox.dcdalrymple.com/>`_.

 CircuitPython Tests
 ~~~~~~~~~~~~~~~~~~~

-A number of hardware tests are available within the ``./tests`` directory to validate the ``pico_synth_sandbox`` hardware using the REPL serial terminal.
+A number of hardware tests are available within the ``./tests`` directory to validate the ``PicoSynth Sandbox`` hardware using the REPL serial terminal.

 RP2040 Pin Assignment
 ---------------------